 |Tom Zarilli, Highway 19 and 41, central Georgia, 2004.|

-Beginning in 2003, Tom Zarrilli has traveled around the American Southeast documenting handmade memorials to departed loved ones found alongside highways.
-He discovered differences in not only the memorials, but in the attitudes that officials and the general public expressed toward these shrines that affected their composition and longevity.
-In his photographic essay with accompanying text, Zarrilli offers a brief overview of the memorials, his approach to photographing them, and their significance to the contemporary southern imaginary.
+Beginning in 2003, Tom Zarrilli has traveled the American Southeast documenting handmade roadside memorials to departed loved ones.
+He has discovered differences in the memorials and in the attitudes that officials and the general public express toward these shrines that affect their composition and longevity.
+In a photo essay with accompanying text, Zarrilli offers an overview of this project, his approach to photographing the memorials, and he reflects on their significance to the contemporary southern imaginary.

 In 2003, I began an odyssey through several states photographing makeshift memorials to departed loved ones found alongside the highways of the Southeast.
 In my documentation I sought to explore the significance of these roadside memorials to the meaning of the modern American South.
 In this photo essay, I have culled twenty photographs from my extensive collection.
 This accompanying text offers some thoughts about the significance of these shrines.